- Flexible hours, book a time that suits you

 In general, most properties will require a routine check (every 6 to 12 months), then a full inspection at a different interval (from a year to 10 year).
 It is advised that the EICR should be undertaken every ten years for a privately owned property and every five years for a rented property.
 Landlords are encouraged to get a new EICR when there is a change of tenancy or every five years.
 If you fail to maintain your electrical systems, insurance companies can use this as a reason to refuse claims.

-What happens after the Gas Safety Certification inspection?
+What happens after the Inspection?

 Getting the results of the report can sometimes take a few days as the engineer will need to upload his findings in a digital format which will then be emailed to you.
 If your property meets the required standard then your report will be marked as ‘satisfactory’.
 Should your EICR not meet current requirements, the report will be classed as “unsatisfactory” meaning that the required work needs to be done in order to bring the installation to the required level.